torvalds/linux/Documentation/core-api/dma-api.rst

 	dma_alloc_coherent(struct device *dev, size_t size,
 			   dma_addr_t *dma_handle, gfp_t flag)

-Consistent memory is memory for which a write by either the device or the processor can immediately be read by the processor or device without having to worry about caching effects.
+Coherent memory is memory for which a write by either the device or the processor can immediately be read by the processor or device without having to worry about caching effects.
 (You may however need to make sure to flush the processor's write buffers before telling devices to read that memory.)

-This routine allocates a region of <size> bytes of consistent memory.
+This routine allocates a region of <size> bytes of coherent memory.

 It returns a pointer to the allocated region (in the processor's virtual address space) or NULL if the allocation failed.